rotki/rotki/docs/api.rst

    for external services such as etherscan, cryptocompare e.t.c.
    If a credential already exists for a service it is overwritten.

+   Some credentials like monerium can't be input if the user is not premium.

    Returns external service entries after the additions.

    **Example Request**: